antonio-hus/Distributed-Parallel-Programming/Lab8/README.md

 ## Problem Statement

 ### Goal
-The goal of this lab is to deal with consistency issues in distributed programming by implementing a simple distributed shared memory (DSM) that behaves sequentially consistent across multiple MPI processes.
+The goal of this lab is to deal with the consistency issues of the distributed programming.

 ### Requirement
-The DSM mechanism is implemented as a library plus a main program, with a predefined number of MPI processes and a predefined number of integer variables replicated on each subscribing process.

-The DSM provides the following operations:
+Implement a simple distributed shared memory (DSM) mechanism.
+The lab shall have a main program and a DSM library.
+There shall be a predefined number of communicating processes.
+The DSM mechanism shall provide a predefined number of integer variables residing on each of the processes.
+The DSM shall provide the following operations:

-- Write a value to a variable (local or residing on another process).
+- Write a value to a variable (local or residing in another process);
-- A callback that informs the main program that a DSM-managed variable has changed, with the requirement that all processes see the same sequence of callbacks; it must not happen that process P sees change on A then on B, while process Q sees the change on B then on A.
+- A callback informing the main program that a variable managed by the DSM has changed.
+All processes shall receive the same sequence of data change callbacks; it is not allowed that process P sees first a change on a variable A and then a change on a variable B, while another process Q sees the change on B first and the change on A second.
-- A “compare and exchange” (CAS) operation that compares a variable with a given value and, if equal, sets it to another value, while still respecting the global callback ordering requirement.
+- A "compare and exchange" operation, that compares a variable with a given value and, if equal, it sets the variable to another given value.
+Be careful at the interaction with the previous requirement.

-Notes from the lab specification:
+Notes:

-- Only nodes that subscribe to a variable receive notifications about changes of that variable and are allowed to change it.
+- Only nodes that subscribe to a variable will receive notifications about changes of that variable, and only those nodes are allowed to change (set) that variable;
-- Subscriptions are static; for each variable, each subscriber knows the full set of subscribers.
+- The subscriptions are static and each node knows, for each variable it is subscribed to, which are the other subscribers for that variable.
-- Most variables are expected to be accessed locally within a small group of processes; there must be no centralized server holding all variables, and messages related to a variable must be exchanged only between that variable’s subscribers.
+- We assume that most variables are accessed locally (within a small group of a few computers); we don't want a centralized server that hold all variables, because it would be a central bottleneck of the system.
+Therefore, as a result of changing a variable, all the messages should be exchanged only between the subscribers of that variable.
-- Computers are assumed correct (no crash, no Byzantine behavior), and MPI provides reliable message passing.
+- The computers are not faulty.
 ---

 ## Algorithms Overview